emilieandthebee/CALYPSO/README.md

 It is also delivering an AutoIt script that allows to launch a client by getting server IP configuration from Internet and setting up the Windows Registry for a customized client.

+Use Windows XP if you really wanna run it, with .Net 1.2 (ouch!)